 Yes.
 Yes to all of that.

-There are so many ways to approach Tim O’Brien’s The Things They Carried.
+There are so many ways to approach Tim O’Brien’s The Things They Carried within secondary lesson plans.
 I’ve tried two.

 Approach 1 for a quick treatment of The Things They Carried